Nick Tenconi: Biography

 Tenconi was born into a wealthy family from Eastbourne, East Sussex.
 He went to a private junior school, followed by a state secondary school.
 He went on to work in sales, then launched his own personal training business, Tenco Training, in 2013 in Reading.
 In 2023, Tenconi received publicity after driving to Ukraine to deliver aid.

-His political career began when he joined the right-wing group Turning Point UK, eventually becoming COO.
-As the COO of Turning Point UK, in 2023 he was involved in organising street demonstrations in London's Honor Oak at a pub which had previously held drag queen storytime events.
+His political career began when he joined the right-wing group Turning Point UK, eventually becoming Chief operating officer (COO).
+As the COO of Turning Point UK, in 2023 he was involved in organising street demonstrations in Honor Oak, Lewisham at a pub which had held drag queen storytime events.
 The repeated protests by TPUK saw hundreds of counter protesters outnumbering and drowning out TPUK's activists.
 According to Trans Safety Network, Tenconi "was enthusiastically involved in the street violence, personally offering to fight individuals, and physically moving towards and grabbing at counter-protesters".
 The LGBT news website Pink News wrote that Tenconi "uses his Twitter platform to espouse hateful anti-trans views".

 A feature on the radical right published by Hope not Hate said of Turning Point UK that "following the addition of COO Nick Tenconi to the group, it appears to be in the process of reinventing itself as a street-protest organiser, taking a key role in the demonstrations against drag queen storytelling sessions throughout the year".